60 ChatGPT & AI Prompts for Marketers 2026 (Boost Your Creativity in Seconds)

 Should I save my best prompts somewhere for reuse?

 Absolutely.
 Create a "prompt library" in your notes app with your most-used prompts customized for your brand.
-Better yet, platforms like Averi let you save custom prompts as templates you can reuse with one click—eliminating the need to retype or remember your best prompts.
+Better yet, platforms like Averi ($99/month) let you skip prompts entirely — the content engine handles strategy, creation, scoring, and publishing with your brand context built in.
+For ad-hoc prompting, save your best prompts in a notes app or Notion.